lealceldeiro/gms/README.md

 ## Ready for production
 * Packing as a WAR file with the API server only
-  1. You need Java 8 in order to generate the WAR and a servlet container (such as Apache Tomcat)
+  1. You need Java 8 in order to generate the WAR and a servlet container (such as [Apache Tomcat][8]) in order to deploy it.
   2. From the location `server/` run `gradle bootWar`.
 * API + Angular Client
   1. You need to have [Node.js][4] 8.9 or higher, together with [NPM][7] 5.5.1 or higher installed.